datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 *** =instructions
 - Based on the US Agriculture Exports choropleth map code, create a choropleth map showing the 2014 global GDP (`world_gdp_2014`) for each country.
+The column of interest is `GDP..BILLIONS`.
 - For a map of the world, the `locationmode` is `"g"`.

 *** =hint